catspeed-cc/releasehelper-menu/README.md

 Also there is "no other help" - no support.
 No issue tickets.
 I will try and make the scripts as interactive as possible, adding the remotes should ask for a git remote url for example for each project.

+If you have forked and made changes, at this point, _you_ have become the developer, thus I cannot help you.

 ## Installation & Usage:

 An interactive custom release helper script for [sd-webui-forge-docker](https://github.com/catspeed-cc/sd-webui-forge-docker) and [sd-webui-reforge-docker](https://github.com/catspeed-cc/sd-webui-reforge-docker) (will only work with these without modifications)